k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monster self-buff learned spell wrongly announced as cast at you
 - Give covetous thieves a chance to stand and fight after a theft
 - Give wielded potions a higher unskilled to-hit ceiling
+- Bar aasimar from Vecna's relics; the Eye is never delicious